 “If you fell down yesterday, stand up today.” – H. G. Wells

-One Sunday morning I heard a Bible talk where the speaker asked the question, “If you fell down in the parking lot this morning, how long would you have laid there?”
+One Sunday morning I heard a Bible talk where the speaker asked, “If you fell down in the parking lot this morning, how long would you have laid there?”

 Why do we think that it should be different for other types of falls?
 Because it was an emotional fall, that means it’s okay to keep laying there?

 Of course not.

 If you need a day to have a pity party, go ahead.
 Sometimes you can get much-needed validation from a pity party.
 No party lasts forever, though.
 If you partied yesterday, get your butt up today and get back to the business of living.

 “Life is not about how fast you run or how high you climb but how well you bounce.” – Vivian Komori

 This quote brings to mind visions of Tigger from Winnie the Pooh.
 Tigger is ever positive and knows the value of being able to bounce.

 In a physical fall, we were not designed to bounce well.
 For all other falls, we can control our bouncing ability.

 It can’t be said often enough.
 Bad things will happen.
 Starting a blog, launching a business, or beginning a relationship – all will have bumps and bruises along the way.
 Mental health issues particularly will throw constant stumbling blocks in your way.